 Off the beaten path adventure

 Leave those floppy hats and flowy maxi dresses at home.
 This isn’t going to be your run of the mill group tour experience.
 At times it can even be a challenging journey.
 Temperatures can be boiling in the desert areas around Kashgar and downright freezing in the high mountainous areas of Tajikistan and Pakistan we’ll be exploring.
-Altitudes can get pretty high, Like damn near 5,000 meters so air is thin and adjusting to the high pasture is very real.
+Altitudes can get pretty high, like damn near 5,000 meters so air is thin and adjusting to the high pasture is very real.
 Most western amenities are nowhere to be found, meaning squat toilets are the norm and there’s not a Starbucks in sight.
 Not to mention, we will be getting some insight into the lives of some of the most remote and forgotten groups of people on Earth- this isn’t just a trip, it’s going to be an extremely unique experience.

 It’s not all bad though, the unreal sceneries, unique cultures and hospitality that literally knows no bounds will outweigh every discomfort of traveling this remote area.
 This is a rugged expedition likely very different from anything you’ve ever done before and you’ll not soon forget.

 Oh yeah, then I’ll be there…